RiotKit/ansible-universal-node-playbooks/README.md

 This set of playbooks needs to run at least on this specification:

 - CPU: 1-4 cores
-- RAM: 1-4 GB
+- RAM: 0,5-4 GB
 - HDD: 20-40 GB SSD (including OS)
 - OS: Ubuntu 16.04+ or latest Debian Stable or Latest Armbian
-- Host type: Physical ARM or KVM
+- Host type: Physical ARM, KVM or OpenVZ

 *Notice: The ARM support is not official.
 We do not have any ARM nodes to test currently, we did in the past.*